cameroncking/receiptbot/README.md

 variables and probably has massive flaws that will cause it to delete all of the files on your hard drive.

-It was my expressed intent that I would not use my brain AT ALL if I could help it.
+It was my plan not use my brain AT ALL if I could help it.
+I wanted to see what this model was capable of on its own.
 I refused to even run `go get` to download packages until the LLM (Mistral Nemo) identified the error and gave me the command to paste.
+It didn't take me long to find its limits, but I got further than I expected.

 Here are my observations:

 - AI is great at standing up low-quality proof-of-concept code and scaffolding.
 - AI is really bad at business logic.
-It's much concise (and easier IMHO) to express the business logic myself as code than to try and explain the nuances of my desired behavior to the LLM.
+It's much concise (and easier IMHO) to express the business logic myself than to try and explain it to the LLM.
 - AI really struggled with bugfixing multiple overalpping issues.
 I ran into an issue where I was trying to coax it to fix two bugs, and it could do so - but it would always cause the other bug to regress.
 The fix only spanned 3 lines in one file, but the LLM couldn't get both fixes to coexist.
 - AI recommends insecure practices by default.
 I had to coach it on something as simple as moving api keys to .env.
-- AI generates garbage code with redundant lines.
-Golang cares about unused imports, for example.
-Every single file the LLM generated imported "log", but it didn't put any log messages anywhere.
-Therefore I had to discuss this with the LLM for each file after showing it the error message, one file at a time.
+- AI generates redundant imports and parameters.
-- AI generated poor-quality code.
-This would never pass code review for anything more valuable than a proof of concept.
+- AI generated code would not meet code review standards for a large project.

 It was fun and informative though, and I got a tool out of it.